htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 queue.

-A list of defined ClassAd attributes for job ClassAds is given in the unnumbered Appendix on page `Job ClassAd
+A list of defined ClassAd attributes for job ClassAds is given in the Appendix on the :doc:`/classad-attributes/job-classad-attributes` page.
+A list of defined ClassAd attributes for machine ClassAds is given in the Appendix on the :doc:`/classad-attributes/machine-classad-attributes` page.
-Attributes <../classad-attributes/job-classad-attributes.html>`_.
-A
-list of defined ClassAd attributes for machine ClassAds is given in the unnumbered Appendix on page `Machine ClassAd Attributes <../classad-attributes/machine-classad-attributes.html>`_.

 Rank Expression Examples
 ''''''''''''''''''''''''